mihanovak1024/mihanovak1024.github.io/_posts/2021-01-04-the-evolution-of-annoying-mobile-ads.md

 Mobile advertisement got stronger with better mobile devices on the market; a better device means better hardware and software, which leads to more sophisticated ads; from static images to interactive ads to video and finally playables.
-Yes, **playables**; ads where you actually play a mini/demo game embedded into an ad view, which triggers your interest of the advertised game and you actually install it.
+Yes, **playables**; ads where you actually play a mini/demo game embedded into an ad view, which triggers your interest in the advertised game and you actually install it.

 ## Around 2010
 Ads were present from the very beginning of smartphone existence.